markjeee/fury-buildpack-fpm/README.md

 # Overview

 This is a buildpack for creating Debian and RPM packages using fpm.
+Designed to execute using Gemfury's build system, and release built packages for hosting in Gemfury's repository.

-Primarily designed to run within Fury's build system.
-Supports building native extensions as a post-install step of the target package.
+Support for building native extensions is available, using a post-install step of the target package.

 # How to use